avoshell/100-days-of-code/log.md

 **Today's Progress**: Worked on updating personal portfolio site.

 **Thoughts:** Figuring out how to best fight the good fight and resist.
-We're all fucked.
+We're all screwed.

 **Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)